 - to introduce and promote the program on the reservation and in the greater Boston area;

 - to assist with providing information to interested youth, hosts, families and others;

 - to assist with recruiting, vetting and guiding youth and local hosts through the application process;

 - to assist with preparing youth and host families for program participation;

 - to assist with travel and program arrangements;

-- to participate in Lakota YouthStay fundraising activities.
+- to organize, lead and/or participate in Lakota YouthStay fundraising activities

 To learn more about the duties and responsibilities related to being on the Advisory Committee, click here.
 To volunteer for the Lakota YouthStay Advisory Committee, click the button below.

 About Pine Ridge